IntelliTect/Coalesce/docs/pages/stacks/agnostic/generation.rst

 Code Generation Overview
 ========================

-The primary function of Coalesce is as a code generation framework.
+One of the primary functions of Coalesce is as a code generation framework.
 Below, you find an overview of the different components of Coalesce's code generation features.

 .. contents:: Contents
     :local: